-If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 92% by 2031 when 100% is reached in the baseline projection.
-In addition, the employer contribution rate will steadily increase to about 37% by FY 2031 (final year of the initial 21-year closed period).
-In FY 2042, the initial 21-year UAL is fully paid off.
+If the System earns 2.00% less than the assumed rate of return in each year of the projection, the AVA funded ratio is projected to increase to only 98% by 2032 (final year of the initial 21-year closed period) when 100% is reached in the baseline projection.
+In addition, the employer contribution rate will steadily increase to about 35% by FY 2031.